control.TransferFunction

 • dt (None, True or float, optional) – System timebase.
 0 (default) indicates continuous time, True indicates discrete time with unspecified sampling time, positive number is discrete time with specified sampling time, None indicates unspecified timebase (either continuous or discrete time).

-• display_format (None, 'poly' or 'zpk') – Set the display format used in printing the TransferFunction object.
+• display_format (None, 'poly' or 'zpk', optional) – Set the display format used in printing the TransferFunction object.
 Default behavior is polynomial display and can be changed by changing config.defaults[‘xferfcn.display_format’].

 ninputs, noutputs, nstates